 Kawasaki 250 Bangkok Thailand

-This article will answer all these questions.
-Benefits of an off-road MX style helmet or dirt bike helmet as many people call them are as follows:
+These are the benefits of an off-road MX-style helmet or dirt bike helmet, as many people call them.

 - In many conditions, goggles offer greater eye protection than a standard face shield.

-- The ability to wear glasses for eye protection instead of the face shield, which again may offer a better solution in extremely hot human climates.
+- The ability to wear glasses for eye protection instead of the face shield, which again may offer a better solution in extremely hot humid

 - The sun peak can block bright sunlight from the eyes and provide a shaded area for the goggles for maximum visibility.

-- Often an off-road MX style helmet is lighter weight than a similar road or street helmet.
+- Often, an off-road MX-style helmet is lighter in weight than a road or street helmet.

 AGV AX8 for Mini Moto Racing